-Prior to 8 January 2008, where the intangible was acquired from a connected person, the allowance is limited to the lesser of the cost to the connected person or the market value.
+Where the intangible was acquired from a connected person the allowance is limited to the cost to the connected person less allowances claimed by the connected person plus recoupments and CGT included in the seller's income.
 No allowance is allowed in respect of any expenditure incurred by the taxpaver on or after 29 October 1999, in respect of the acquisition of any trademark or property of a similar nature.